dotnet/docs-maui/docs/fundamentals/shell/pages.md

 ## Display views in the navigation bar

-The `Shell.TitleView` attached property, of type `View`, enables any `View` to be displayed in the navigation bar.
+The `Shell.TitleView` attached property, of type <xref:Microsoft.Maui.Controls.View>, enables any <xref:Microsoft.Maui.Controls.View> to be displayed in the navigation bar.

 While this property can be set on a subclassed `Shell` object, it can also be set on any pages that want to display a view in the navigation bar.
 For example, the following XAML shows displaying an `Image` in the navigation bar of a <xref:Microsoft.Maui.Controls.ContentPage>: